 - Motion: The action performed by the robot itself of moving from one position to another, occasionally specifying a specific path followed during the motion.
-The starting point is always taken as the current position of the robot. - $-\,$ GOAL: The final position in the space to be occupied at the end of the motion action. - PATH: The trajectory followed while performing the motion towards the GOAL. - Searching: The action of inspecting an environment or a general location, with the aim of finding a specific entity. - THEME: The entity (most of the time an object) to be searched during the searching action. - GROUND: The environment or the general location in the space where to search for the THEME. - Taking: The action of removing an entity from one place, so that the entity is in robot possession. - THEME: The entity (typically an object) taken through the action. - SOURCE: The location occupied by the THEME before the action is performed and from which the THEME is removed. - Bringing: The action of changing the position of an entity in the space from a location to another. - THEME: The entity (typically an object), being carried during the bringing action. - GOAL: The endpoint of the path along which the carrier (e.g. the robot and thus the THEME) travels - SOURCE: The beginning of the path along which the carrier (e.g. the robot and thus the THEME) travels where Defined_lexicon is the lexicon provided, and defined in the following.
-This grammar, together with the FKB will allow the teams to correctly yield the CRF for the final evaluation.
-The Defined_lexicon for the home domain will be released before the competition, including names of rooms (e.g. hallway, living room, etc.) and objects (e.g. cereal box, jar, etc.).
+The starting point is always taken as the current position of the robot. - GOAL: The final position in the space to be occupied at the end of the motion action. - PATH: The trajectory followed while performing the motion towards the GOAL. - Searching: The action of inspecting an environment or a general location, with the aim of finding a specific entity. - Theme: The entity (most of the time an object) to be searched during the searching action. - Ground: The environment or the general location in the space where to search for the Theme. - Taking: The action of removing an entity from one place, so that the entity is in robot possession. - THEME: The entity (typically an object) taken through the action. - Source: The location occupied by the Theme before the action is performed and from which the Theme is removed. - Bringing: The action of changing the position of an entity in the space from a location to another. - Theme: The entity (typically an object), being carried during the bringing action. - Goal: The endpoint of the path along which the carrier (e.g. the robot and thus the Theme) travels - Source: The beginning of the path along which the carrier (e.g. the robot and thus the Theme) travels

-Composition of actions is also possible in the CFR, corresponding to more complex action as the Pick_and_place action, represented by a sequence of Taking frame followed by a Bringing frame (e.g. for the command "take the box and bring it to the kitchen").
+Composition of actions is also possible in the CFR, corresponding to more complex action as the $Pick_and_place$ action, represented by a sequence of Taking frame followed by a Bringing frame (e.g. for the command " $take\ the\ box\ and\ bring\ it\ to\ the\ kitchen$ ").